raghava139/React-Zero-to-Hero/README.md

         # The second loads > Render > API > Render this becomes better UX.

 # When UseEffect Works

      # -----------------------------
      # Component ---> outside ---> HTML ---> UseEffect
      # UseEffect syntax useEffect(()=>{},[] ) Callback Function , Dependencies

 # Cors Extension in browser (using for local api works);

 # SHIMMER UI

      # -----------------------------
      # SHIMMER UI is nothing skeleton loading
      # Conditional Rendering ---> condition ?
 True: False

 # const[x,setX]= useState();

 # HOW it was chnge it is const variable ?

     # ----------------------------------------
     # Because when setX is called the OLD X is Changed to NEW X Variable.
     # Because when setX is Called the whole components get Render then OLD VDOM and NEW VDOM Will compare >
     # and update VDOM it will takes and update that new variable 'X' (Only Necessary Things get update)
     # Whenever State Variable Update , React Triggers a Reconciliation Cycle (renders the component)

+# -----Seventh ----Find The Path...

+# How The USeEffect Works
+     - 1 UseEffect(()=>{})
+     - 2 useEffect(()=>{},[])
+     - 3 useEffect(()=>{},[state])
+        -1.if no dependency array => useEffect is called on every render;
+        -2.if the dependency array is empty[] => useEffect is called on initial render(calls  first render);
+        -3.if the dependency array is something[state] => useEffect is called whenever state updates;

+# useState Using Rules
+      - 1 It must be inside of our component.
+      - 2 It Must be use top level
+      - 3. Never use inside conditions, loops, any other functions...

+# How do we use Routing inside React.
+# There are Two types of Routing.
+      -1. client side routing ---> ex:- React-Router-Dom.
+      -2. server side routing ---> ex:- Server Side routing render single seperate html

+# Inside React we are using client side routing:-
+     # steps For Routing;-
+     1.npm i react-router-dom
+     2.imports ---> createBrowserRouter,RouterProvider,useRouteError,useParams,Link
+     3.path, element,errorElement
+     4.childrenRoutes---> path,element,errorElement.
+     5.Outlet---> It will Replaces the Children Routes.
+     6. Dynamic Routes---> ex:- /name/:id
+     7. useParams---> It is used for get the props from url "/name/:id" id it is the props;
+     7. useRouteError--> if we enter the wrong url (or)  Any Route Error the useRouteError Helps to show what message we need to show on browser(using component);
+     8.Anchor-Tag vs Link-Tag
+       -1. anchor-tag:- when you click on hyperlink it will reload the page;
+       -2. link-tag- when you click on hyperlink it will render only the component(not whole Page Reload)